Keith Newman

-Keith Anthony Newman (born January 19, 1977) is an American former professional football linebacker.
-He played college football at University of North Carolina at Chapel Hill (UNC, UNC-Chapel Hill, North Carolina, Chapel Hill) and was selected by the Buffalo Bills in the fourth round of the 1999 NFL draft.
+Keith Anthony Newman (born January 19, 1977) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected 119th overall by the Buffalo Bills in the fourth round of the 1999 NFL draft.

 Newman was also a member of the Atlanta Falcons, Minnesota Vikings and Miami Dolphins.

 Early life

 Newman lettered for three seasons at Thomas Jefferson High School in Tampa, Florida.

 Newman won the Guy Toph Award as a senior in 1994.
 He was the 55th winner of the award which is given to the top high school football player in Hillsborough County.

 Newman caught 62 passes for 1,538 yards and 13 touchdowns while at Jefferson.

 College career

-Newman attended the University of North Carolina and was a four-year letterman in football.
+Newman attended the University of North Carolina at Chapel Hill and was a four-year letterman in football.
 In football, as a senior, he posted four sacks, 132 tackles, and an interception, and was a second-team All-Atlantic Coast Conference selection.